GSmithApps/podcasts/polymorhism.md

 still the benefit ofOO is that you have an expectation of where in the code those methods will be defined, whereas in julia they could be anywhere**

+type stability in julia... different methods of same function but with same return type

+Why do dynamic typing and dynamic dispatch have to go together?
+Do they not?
+Are they orthogonal?

+**previews of next episode and recap**

+# Episode 1

 - example of overloading vs overriding
   - two classes: car and civic
   - two functions: one overloaded, and one overridden